 A sarcoid can be seen as an attempt by the immune system to package up and get rid of impurities within the blood or the waste products following a clash with an infection of some sort.

-This treatment is used to reduce and eliminate the growth and nourish and condition the skin.
+This traditional treatment is used to reduce and eliminate the growth and nourish and condition the skin.
 The herbs included in this mixture are aimed at resolving the problem and facilitating the expulsion of the offending matter.

 The blood cleanser is suggested for the really stubborn cases, but generally you will see results with the Sarc-void Internal and External treatment as well as Colloidal Silver.